pantheon-systems/terminus-addons-installer-plugin/README.md

 * `composer unit`: Run unit tests with phpunit
 * `composer functional`: Run functional test with bats

-To run all tests together, use `composer test`.
+To run all tests together, use `composer test:all`.

 Note that prior to running the tests, you should first run:
 * `composer install`